Healthy African Foods – 11 Authentic Dishes (and Recipes)

 Pronounced “ta-jeen”, and also known as “maraq” or “marqa” from the Arabic word for broth, tagine comes from the Berbers.

 It’s the name of any number of traditional stews, and actually refers to the conical, earthenware pots used to cook them in (above right).
+This means there are plenty of healthy African foods that fall under the tagine category.

 You’ll find this traditional dish in almost any North African country, cookbook, or restaurant.
 To serve, couscous is traditional, but quinoa works perfectly for something extra healthy or gluten-free.